c-sanders/Quaternion/README.md

 * #### Unit quaternions - as opposed to quaternion units.

-It is all well and good to talk about the unit sphere and how points on its surface are solutions to the problem of $\sqrt{-1}$, but the trouble is that it only takes into account three of the quaternions four dimensions.
+It is all well and good to talk about the unit sphere and how points on its surface are all solutions to the problem of $\sqrt{-1}$, but the trouble is that it only takes into account three of the four dimensions which comprise quaternions.
 How then might we possibly visualise 4-dimensional quaternions?
 The video which can found [here](https://eater.net/quaternions/video/intro), attempts to do just such a thing.
 In this video, the narrator mentions the term "unit quaternions".
 But what exactly is a unit quaternion?
-It is a quaternion which has a magnitude of $1$, or more precisely, it is a quaternion where the sum of the squares of all four components equals $1$.
+It is a quaternion which has a magnitude of $1$ - or more precisely, it is a quaternion where the sum of the squares of all four components equals $1$.
 That is, for the quaternion $q$ which is defined as;